wp-plugins/bp-group-tinychat/trunk/readme.txt

 - With <a href="http://teen-diary.com/wp-plugins/"> pro</a> version, everyone can play youtube video, soundcloud and will automatically log into the chat room with nickname is wordpress user's name.
 <br>
-- With free version: Can't log in Chatroom auto.
-Can't play youtube and soundcloud.
+- With free version: play youtube and soundcloud.
+Can't log in Chatroom auto.
 <br>
 - Once installed, activate Tiny Chat in the group admin area (or during group creation).
 <br>